 The circuit court clerk of the county holds records of divorce.
 The exception to that is the records for St. Louis.
 They can be found at the Civil Records Department, Jackson County Courthouse in Kansas City, as well as at the City Circuit Court Clerk, Civil Courts Building in St. Louis.
 Marriage dissolution statements from July 1, 1948 to now can be obtained from the Bureau of Vital Records for a small fee.
 A basic search includes a 5-year time period.
 The website for the bureau gives more information.
 The associated circuit clerk office or recorder of deeds are the only places where certified divorce and marriage records can be obtained.

-Searchable Missouri Databases and other Helpful Links
+Searchable Missouri Vital Records Databases and Links